Merrill Lynch, Pierce, Fenner & Smith Inc (BofA Securities and Merrill)

 In recent years, Merrill Lynch has been involved in several customer disputes, FINRA arbitration cases and SEC filings.
 Below are various noteworthy disclosures.

-- 2020: The Financial Industry Regulatory Authority (FINRA) ordered Merrill Lynch to pay over $7.2M in restitution plus interest to customers who paid unnecessary sales fees and other excessive charges for mutual fund transactions.
+- 2020: The Financial Industry Regulatory Authority (FINRA) ordered Merrill Lynch to pay over $7.2M in restitution.
+They would also pay interest to customers who paid unnecessary sales fees and other excessive charges for mutual fund transactions.

-- 2019: Merrill Lynch consented to pay over $8M to settle US Securities and Exchange (SEC) charges over the firm’s handling of “pre-released” American depository receipts (ADRs).
-The regulator contends that Merrill Lynch improperly borrowed these ADRs from other brokers that did not own the foreign shares required to support them.
-As a result, a foreign issuer’s tradeable securities were inflated, and abusive practices, including dividend arbitrage and unsuitable short-selling, occurred.
-The firm consented to disgorge over $4.4M in ill-gotten gains, as well as pay a $2.89M penalty and $724K in prejudgment interest.
+- 2019: Merrill Lynch consented to pay over $8M to settle US Securities and Exchange Commission (SEC).
+The charges were over the firm's handling of "pre-released" American depository receipts (ADRs) regulators contend that Merrill Lynch improperly borrowed.
+They were borrowed from brokers that did not own the foreign shares required to support them.
+As a result, a foreign issuer's tradeable securities were inflated, and abusive practices, including dividend arbitrage and unsuitable short-selling, occurred.
+The firm consented to disgorge over $4.4M in ill-gotten gains, a $2.89M penalty and $724K in prejudgment interest.

-- 2018: In the wake of SEC charges alleging that the firm misled brokerage customers about trading venues, Merrill Lynch agreed to pay a $42M penalty.
+- 2018: Merril Lynch agreed to pay $42M penalties following SEC charges alleging the firm misled brokerage customers about trading venues.

 - 2018: The SEC fined Merrill Lynch $5.2M for lying to customers about residential mortgage-backed security (RMBS) prices.
-The firm agreed to repay $10.5M to those who were financially harmed.
+The firm agreed to repay $10.5M to those financially harmed customers.

 - 2016: Merrill Lynch not only agreed to pay $415M for misusing customer funds but also admitted to wrongdoing.
-This included taking part in certain complex options trades while artificially lowering the required customer cash deposit in a reserve account.
-The Bank of America subsidiary used billions of dollars that were freed up by this to fund its own trading activities between 2009 and 2012.
+These include participating in specific complex options trades while artificially lowering the required customer cash deposit in a reserve account.
+The Bank of America subsidiary used billions of dollars freed up by this to fund trading activities between 2009 - 2012.

-For over 30 years, our securities fraud lawyers have fought for investors, collectively recovering many millions of dollars for them through FINRA arbitration, mediation, and litigation.
-SSEK Law Firm has the skills, experience, and resources to go after the largest firms on Wall Street.
+For over 30 years, our securities fraud lawyers have fought for investors.
+We have collectively recovered millions of dollars for our clients through FINRA arbitration, mediation, and litigation.
+SSEK Law Firm has the necessary skills, experience, and resources to go after the largest firms on Wall Street.